A flexible nutritious source of non-allergenic protein

 The amino acid composition of our products are similar to pea and soy protein and contains all the essential amino acids.

-However, unlike wheat and soy, broccoli is not in the Top 14 allergens or listed on the two main allergen databases (Compare and AllergenOnline), supporting that it is hypoallergenic, thus removing a risk for food manufacturers and consumers.
+However, unlike wheat and soy, broccoli is not in the Top 14 allergens or listed on the two main allergen databases (Compare and AllergenOnline), supporting that it is allergen-free, thus removing a risk for food manufacturers and consumers.